hwdsl2/docker-mcp-gateway/README.md

 > **Note:** `MCP_SERVERS` only applies on the **first run** when `mcp_settings.json` is created.
 After that, the dashboard is the way to manage servers.
 To re-apply `MCP_SERVERS` from scratch, remove the config file and restart:
 > ```bash
-> docker exec mcp-gateway rm /var/lib/mcp/mcp_settings.json
+> docker exec mcp rm /var/lib/mcp/mcp_settings.json
-> docker restart mcp-gateway
+> docker restart mcp
 > ```

 ## Using the API